Opioid Epidemic Legislation Passed

 HB 19-1009: Support for Addiction Recovery

 HB 19-1009, the Substance Use Disorders Recovery, defines supports for people recovering from substance use disorders and expands programs for these individuals.
-The bill:

 - Expands the standards of recovery residences so facilities that advertise themselves as sober homes, sober living facilities, or recovery residences must meet specific standards.